cresset-template/cresset/README.md

 curl -SL https://github.com/docker/compose/releases/download/v2.1.0/docker-compose-linux-x86_64 -o ~/.docker/cli-plugins/docker-compose
 chmod +x ~/.docker/cli-plugins/docker-compose
 ```

+The instructions above are for Linux hosts.
+WSL users should instead enable "Use Docker Compose V2" on Docker Desktop for Windows.

 2. Run `make env` on the terminal to create a basic `.env` file.
 Then read the `docker-compose.yaml` file to fill in extra variables for each user.